 - RMF Life Cycle: Categorize, Select, Implement, Assess, Authorize, Monitor

 - RMF Resources

 RMF for DoD IT – In-Depth (Days Two through Four)

 The remaining days of this course expand on the topics above at a level of detail that enables practitioners to immediately apply the training to their daily work.
 Each student will gain an in depth knowledge of the relevant DoD, NIST and CNSS publications along with the practical guidance needed to implement them in the work environment.
-Each life cycle activity in the DoD Instruction 8510.01 is covered in detail, as is each component of the corresponding documentation package.
+Each life cycle activity in the DoD Instruction 8510.01 (RMF for DoD IT) is covered in detail, as is each component of the corresponding documentation package.
 NIST Special Publication (SP) 800-53 Security Controls, along with corresponding assessment procedures, are covered in detail, as are CNSS Instruction 1253 “enhancements”.
 Specific attention is paid to the process of transition from DIACAP to RMF, as well as the application of the eMASS tool to various aspects of the RMF life cycle.

 Class participation exercises and collaboration reinforce key concepts.